a. Charged Student's Rights

 - Be present throughout the entire hearing, or portions thereof.
 Determination will be made by the conduct officer of the Student Conduct Review Board.

-- Appeal the hearing decision in accordance with the procedures outlined in Section 13(d) below.
+- include notification of the right to appeal the hearing decision in accordance with the procedures outlined in "Appeals, section (d)," below.